bright/new-www/content/jobs/project-manager.md

 ---
 ## **about the role**

-We are looking for an ambitious and skilled **Project Manager** who will support our team in planning, executing, monitoring and closing our Bright projects.
-You will be an important part of [a community of talented, ambitious and positive developers, designers, managers and marketers ](https://brightinventions.pl/about-us/team/)who love to solve real problems and actively take responsibility for their own self-development.
-Positive attitude, client orientation and teamwork are central parts of our daily work.
+We are looking for an ambitious and skilled Project Manager who will support our team in planning, executing, monitoring and closing our Bright projects.
+You will have an opportunity to work with **clients from UK, Germany, Norway, Israel and Sweden**, and support building products from such industries as **FinTech, Retail, Logistics, Health as well as NGOs.**

-You will have an opportunity to work with clients from UK, Germany, Norway, Israel, USA and Sweden, and support suchorganisation as **United Nations, Relevo, etventure, Heinrich Schmidt** or the world's top food delivery company **Just Eat**.

-Our team and organisation is still growing, new challenges and projects appear ahead, and that is why **we need bright person just like you.**
+You will be an important part of a community of talented, ambitious and positive people who love to solve real problems and actively take responsibility for their work and self-development.
+Our team and organisation is still growing, new challenges and projects appear ahead, and that is why **we need a bright person just like you.**

 ## **your job will include**

+* manage planning sessions, backlog refinements, daily scrums, sprint reviews, retrospectives etc.
-* coordinating the software development process in order to increase the client's business value
+* collect feedback both from clients and  team members to increase the business value of the products
-* guiding the team and promoting Agile principles
-* optimising workflow by clever dealing with obstacles and blockers
+* optimise workflow by clever dealing with obstacles and blockers
-* analysing application quality and coming up with better and better solutions
-* organising sprint planning sessions, backlog refinements, daily scrums, sprint reviews and sprint retrospectives
+* define current business needs, analyse them and suggest improvements
-* creating projects documentation
+* create projects documentation

 ## **preferred skills and qualifications**

 * at least 2 years of experience in managing IT projects
 * very good understanding of Agile development methodologies
-* familiarity with Jira/Asana, Confluence or other management tools
+* familiarity with JIRA, Asana, Confluence or other management tools
+* effective communication and negotiation skills
+* technical knowledge that allows for supervising estimations and workflow
-* excellent command of written and spoken both English and Polish
+* excellent command of written and spoken English and Polish
-* effective communication and business negotiation skills
-* can-do attitude and positive proactive approach
+* can-do attitude and positive approach
-* ability to supervise developer's estimations and work
-* positive mindset 🙂

 ## **what you will find at Bright Inventions**  **🧡**

-* team's support and **continuous feedback culture**
+* continuous feedback culture
-* regular salary review
-* **mentoring programme** and regular 1:1 meetings
+* mentoring programme and regular 1:1 meetings
-* flexible working hours and remote work possibility
+* flexible working hours and hybrid work possibility
-* 20-26 paid days off + Polish bank holidays
+* 26 paid days off + Polish bank holidays
 * MultiSport card and private medical package (PZU Zdrowie)
-* an opportunity to build strong community via workshops and dev's meetings
-* budget for **training and professional books**
+* training budget and company library
-* extra time once a month for **self-development**
+* extra time once a month for non-project development
+* good equipment: MacBook and additional accessories
 * board games evenings and weekly lunch initiative
 * team retreats once a quarter
-* regular sport classes **(running, biking, swimming, yoga)** with a professional coach
+* regular sport classes (running, biking, swimming) + yoga Fridays at the office
-* good equipment: MacBook and additional accessories
-* good localisation and office in Gdańsk Wrzeszcz with a parking space nearby

 In case you have any questions, drop us a line at [jobs@bright.dev] (mailto:jobs@bright.dev).